MarcelinGian/bikesharing/README.md

 #### In Conclusion, the tight clustering of starting & ending locations as well as the average trip durations for rides demonstrates that placement of bikeshares at strategic points in the city, i.e. tourist attractions & densely populated work/office areas within a relatively small geographical area is an integral strategy for generating high utilization.
 Because males use bikeshares more that females they are a target demographic in terms of marketing, additionally- there is a window of opportunity in the female demographic to increase utilization as well.
 Segmentation will be import.

-#### Managers of the program should also pay special attention to logistics and ensure to maintain availability of bikeshare during morning & evening rushours to avaoid losing customers due to lack of available bikes at peak usage times.
+#### Managers of the program should also pay special attention to logistics and ensure availability of bikeshare during morning & evening rush-hours to avoid losing customers due to lack of available bikes at peak usage times.

 #### The following additional visualization might also be helpful for the dataset:
-- Average trip duration by birth year might provide valuable insignts on customer segmentation by age
+- Average trip duration by birth year might provide valuable insights on customer segmentation by age
 - A Heatmap of usage amounts sorted by bike would help inform possible maintenance trends and budgeting